evert/evert.github.com/_posts/2014/2014-04-13-hawk-problems.md

 * Easier to implement.
 * Have lots of sample implementations.

-That being said, I will still add support to an upcoming version of [sabre/http][2].
+That being said, I will probably still add support to an upcoming version of [sabre/http][2].

 [1]: https://github.com/hueniverse/hawk